 On the speaking front: I was driving in downtown LA and received a phone call from Scott Kelby and he invited to join the photoshop world “Dream Team” of instructors and present on the same platform that so many years ago I won my first Guru award.
 At this time, I have been an instructor at 4 Photoshop Worlds.

 Recently Adobe has begun to sponsor me to speak at various events and have also sponsored the first 2 PhotoshopCAFE tours.
 We did a 15 city “Route CS6” Tour and recently the 7 city “Destination CC tour” where I was speaking to up to 300 people at a full day event.
 I just finished a “bucket list grand slam” of events, where I was fortunate to speak at Imaging USA, WPPI, Both Photoshop Worlds, PMA (Big Photo Show), Photo Plus Expo (PPE) and Adobe MAX all within one year. (ed note: I didi this 2 years in a row).
 I’m so thankful for the people that continue to believe in me and make it possible for this Scott/Kiwi to live his dream.

 If you are interested, Please take the time to look at my body of work here.

 Here is my official bio thing they make you have.
-I prefer the real story, because that involves the journey, which is the most important part, you don’t just “appear” on the national scene from nowhere.
+I prefer the real story, because that involves the journey, which is the most important part, you don’t just “appear” on the international scene from nowhere.
 We all have an origin and a story.